top of page

 Title: Backward and Forward

-As the Arab-Israeli conflict translated into the Israeli-Palestinian conflict, Camp David signaled new hope for peace with other ominous signs lurking behind the corner.
+As the Arab-Israeli conflict translated into the Israeli-Palestinian conflict, Camp David signaled new hope for peace with other ominous signs lurking in the background.

 Session 14